AirLShuan/Morse-Code-Translator-UI/README.md

 # Morse-Code-Translator-UI

 I chose to do this, because  there's been times where some video games have morse code as a puzzle.
+And thought it would be a fun way to learn morse code.

 Requirements:
     - Visual Studio Code